 Whether you just want more hours to enjoy spending time on your deck, or are planning a special evening event outdoors like a romantic dinner, star-watching party or outdoor movie night, adding outdoor deck lighting enhances ambiance and safety for your outdoor living area.

-In this post we'll share deck lighting ideas to help you maximize enjoyment of your deck.
+In this post, we’ll share deck lighting ideas to help you maximize the enjoyment of your deck.

 Today’s wide range of deck lights are functional and offer elegant and contemporary styles to match any deck design.
 Options include: